openxla/stablehlo/docs/spec_draft.md

 tensors of the same shape, so that `concatenate(results, dimension)` produces back the same `tensor`.

-`precision_config` controls the tradeoff between speed and accuracy for computations on accelerator backends.
-The values can be one of the followings:
-  * `DEFAULT`: Fastest mode, but least accurate by performing computations in `bf16`.
-  * `HIGH`: Slower, but more accurate by performing computations in `bf16` or `f32` as applicable.

-  * `HIGHEST`: Slowest, but most accurate by performing computations in `f32` or `f64` as applicable.

 ### Inputs

 | Name                              | Type                                                        | Constraints                            |